 ** Again, keep in mind these are just general observations and considerations and you need to consider all the facts of your situation with your tax advisor before choosing a method.

 Leased Vehicles.
 Leasing is a phenomenal deduction, but not without its drawbacks.
 The tax benefits are phenomenal.
 You can again take all the actual expenses, including the lease payment (based on your business use percentage) and also save on the cost of a luxury car when monthly payments may be cheaper when leasing.

-- The drawback isn’t a surprise for those that have leased a vehicle before—the mileage limitations by the manufacturer/dealer can really bite you in the end.
-For example, if you are only allowed 15,000 miles annually under the lease, when you turn in the vehicle at the end of the leasing period, you have to pay for every mile you went over—buckle up!!
+- The Drawback isn’t a surprise for those that have leased a vehicle before – The mileage limitations by the manufacturer/dealer can really kill you financially at the end of the Lease.
+For example, if you are allowed 15,000 miles annually under the Lease, when you turn in the vehicle at the end of the leasing period, you have to pay for every mile you went over—buckle up!!

-- The Benefit of Leasing is for those that want a second car, and maybe something a little nicer, to take clients and customers out to lunch in and make sales calls.
-When a client has another vehicle for personal or business use where they can be indiscriminate with miles and rack them up when needed, and NOT on the leased vehicle, then leasing may be a perfect fit for that second vehicle.
+- The Benefit of Leasing is for those that want a second car for those nicer appointments – You aren’t going to be blowing a bunch of miles in this situation and you can have a more luxurious vehicle to take clients and customers out to lunch in and make sales calls.
+However, it’s critical you have a separate vehicle for personal or business use where you can burn through the miles, and NOT on the leased vehicle.